ASVAB Practice Test Free

 Options C and D present the exact opposite of that reasoning.

 In a common electrical wired circuit, negatively charged electrons flow from the negative terminal to the positive terminal.
-According to the above definition, the electric current flows in the opposite direction as the electrons - from the positive terminal to the negative terminal.
+According to the above definition, the electric current flows in the oppo

 A force of 10 N(Newton) compresses two identical springs in parallel for 8 cm.
 What will be the total distance that four identical springs in series are compressed?